Master of Science in Nursing

 Building Your Nursing Knowledge

-An active unencumbered U.S. RN license, a bachelor's degree in nursing and a 3.0 GPA is required for acceptance into CTU's MSN program.
+An active unencumbered U.S. RN license, a bachelor's degree in nursing from a regionally accredited institution and a 3.0 GPA for the last 90 quarter (60 semester) hours of study undertaken is required for acceptance into CTU's MSN program.
 If you do not have a BSN, CTU also offers an RN-BSN so you can pursue your academic goals in one easy to follow path.
-Students start the MSN-NA program with courses in the core area of nursing and then build upon that knowledge with coursework specific to the field of nursing administration.
-The program is 48 quarter credits for their program in all, credits that are divided between both core nursing education and the area of concentration.

 Core nursing education.
-The MSN at CTU teaches leadership skills to students regardless of the specialization chosen.
-Students complete 24 quarter credits in overall core courses, allowing them to gain more insight into management theory and application, and evidence-based practices.
+The MSN at CTU teaches a broad range of skills regardless of the specialization chosen, allowing students to work to develop more insight into management theory and application, and evidence-based practices.
 Some of the courses at the core nursing level include:

 - Healthcare Informatics and Technologies